beckr/fdupes_utils/README.md

 [fdupes](https://github.com/adrianlopezroche/fdupes) is a separated, well-known, project

+*I know fdupes has a delete option but I like to check, cross-check and check again if gathered duplicates are really duplicates.
+This is why I've initially written theses little scripts.
+Before deleting I can simulate what will be deleted and check with file hashes.*

+*I use theses scripts in conjuction of fdupes on my whole familly data.
+There are 8+ input sources (phone, pc, etc..) sync on a NAS and backed on a cloud storage.*

 ## hash_dupes
 Take a list of files, then output CSV file with file & hash for each found file